CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/yuan-20132087/index.md

 - article-journal
 publication: 'in *Signal Processing* [SCI, JCR Q2]'
 doi: https://doi.org/10.1016/j.sigpro.2013.01.024
-abstract: A novel digital image watermarking scheme based on feature extraction and local Zernike transform is proposed in this paper.
+abstract: <div class="justify-align">A novel digital image watermarking scheme based on feature extraction and local Zernike transform is proposed in this paper.
 We proposed a local Zernike moments based watermarking scheme where the watermarked image/region can be obtained directly by inverse Zernike Transform.
 An edge-based feature detector is proposed for local